 Amtrak’s Southwest Chief route runs between Chicago and Los Angeles with ample stops in New Mexico and Arizona.
 With its sleeping, dining, and private bathroom accommodations, it may offer a fun alternative to driving the Interstate.
 Once at your destination, you could rent a hybrid car or take a bicycle tour through the region.
 Tours include lodging, dining, local sightseeing, national forest visits, luggage transfer, small group sizes and all the nature you can take in along the way.

 Suggested family ecotour itinerary:

 - Gila National Forest in New Mexico is also adjacent to the Apache National Forest – whether it’s biking along the canyon, mountain, meadow and semi-desert paths or swimming in the hot springs, you will marvel at the bald eagles, peregrine falcons, and the red-tailed hawks soaring overhead.
-Also, the Apache National Forest offers Kids in the Woods conservation and education programs throughout the summer.

 Suggested green lodging: